Smoking in Australia: Accessibility of cigarettes to young adults

-In 1996, it was found that 35% of males and 40% of females aged 12–17, most commonly obtained their cigarettes through their friends.
-This way of young adults accessing cigarettes, remained as the main source of cigarette accessibility for males, whilst decreasing with age for females.
-Nonetheless, for male and female young adults between the ages of 16-17, their primary source of cigarette accessibility was through illegal purchases in stores, as 45% of females and 55% of males, in this age category reported to have purchased their own cigarettes.
+In 1996, it was found that 35% of males and 40% of females aged 12–17, most commonly obtained cigarettes through their friends.
+This way of young adults accessing cigarettes remained as the main source of cigarette accessibility for males, whilst decreasing with age for females.
+Nonetheless, for male and female young adults between the ages of 16 and 17, the primary source of cigarette accessibility was through illegal purchases in stores, as 45% of females and 55% of males in this age category reported to have purchased their own cigarettes.

-However, the second most frequent way that young adults between the ages of 12-15 acquired cigarettes, was from older individuals who obtained the cigarettes for them.
+The second most frequent way that young adults between the ages of 12 and 15 acquired cigarettes was from older individuals who obtained the cigarettes for them.

-Underage Australian students who participated in smoking, purchased cigarettes most commonly from outlets such as retail markets and service stations.
-It was found that 29% of smokers that were the age of 12, obtained cigarettes from vending machines, in comparison to 5% of older aged teenagers who obtained cigarettes in this manner.
+Underage Australian students who participated in smoking purchased cigarettes most commonly from outlets such as retail markets and service stations.
+It was found that 29% of smokers aged 12 obtained cigarettes from vending machines, in comparison to 5% of older teenagers who obtained cigarettes in this manner.

-The purchase of single cigarettes, was also a common way that underage smokers, obtained cigarettes, with 21% of males and 12% of females, purchasing single cigarettes regardless of their ban in most jurisdictions.
-This type of purchase became less common with one's age, as 29% of smokers that were the age of 12, were reported to purchase single cigarettes in comparison to 5% of individuals between 16 and 17 years of age that purchased this type of cigarette.
+The purchase of single cigarettes was also a common way that underage smokers obtained cigarettes, with 21% of males and 12% of females purchasing single cigarettes regardless of the illegality of individual sale.
+Rates of purchase of individual cigarettes decreases as the purchaser's age increases, with 29% of 12 year old smokers reporting purchase of single cigarettes in comparison to 5% of individuals between 16 and 17 years of age purchasing single cigarettes.

 Underage smoking laws

 Western Australia

 The Tobacco Products Control Act (2006), prohibits the sale and supply of cigarettes to minors.
-The power to monitor and enforce this act, lies with the Health Department of Western Australia.
-This department aims to reduce children's access to tobacco by investigating possible breaches of this act and increasing community aid to educate the minors.
+The power to monitor and enforce this act lies with the Health Department of Western Australia.
+This department aims to reduce children's access to tobacco by investigating possible breaches of this act and increasing community aid to educate minors.